The UCPD is the starting point for most collision investigators and covers the fundamentals used in collision investigation.

 For those who do not meet the entry requirements you will need to demonstrate an understanding of mathematics and physics to about GCSE Grade C level, or broadly equivalent material.
 If necessary, an assessment will be made to clarify whether your background in this area is suitable for the course.
 Students taking this route will need to submit a personal statement listing how they use maths and physics in their current role as part of their application.
 Advice on completing a personal statement is available from UCAS here.

-We allow provisional places to be booked by employers, contact facultyoffice@aits.ac.uk.
+We currently allow provisional places to be booked by employers up to 12 months in advance, contact facultyoffice@aits.ac.uk to reserve your places.
 A provisional place is one where you are unable to provide a student name because you have not completed your recruitment process.